homemadearcade/zero/todo/2_FORLAUNCH_FEATURES.md

     Should be a /image route not an aws route

 Games and CanvasImages that anyone in a lobby can edit!
   Does that mean we want to keep track of what lobby you are in? on the user object? lobbyInstanceMongoId === ?
-Also then we can just be like 'yo we got a lobby starting'
+Also then we can just be like 'yo we got a lobby already working on this thing here'

 VIDEO CALL BLOCKING
   End Call for everyone in lobby, End call for self also

-PARTICLE EFFECT ON INSTANCES WHEN YOU CHANGE A CLASS
+PARTICLE EFFECT ON INSTANCES WHEN YOU CHANGE A CLASS PUSH UI STATE ( Envelope Icon )

-TREASURE CHEST UNLOCKS

-PUSH UI STATE ( Envelope Icon )

 ENTITY INSTANCE UPGRADE